 Dr. Cowan is a Certified Clinical Trauma Professional and EMDRIA-approved Eye Movement Desensitization and Reprocessing (EMDR) therapist.
 She is skilled in working with clients who have experienced traumatic events such as sexual assault, mass casualty incidents, natural disasters, child maltreatment, domestic violence, and unexpected loss.
 Dr. Cowan is aware of the complexities of trauma and how to sensitively assist clients who have been impacted.
 She collaborates with clients to develop personal and attainable goals so that balance may be restored in their lives.

-Dr. Cowan has special clinical and research interests in mass casualty incidents and has responded to and worked with survivors of several mass shootings, including the Route 91 Harvest Festival and Marjory Stoneman Douglas High school in Parkland, Florida.
+Dr. Cowan has clinical and research expertise in mass casualty incidents and has responded to and worked with survivors of several mass shootings, including the Route 91 Harvest Festival and Marjory Stoneman Douglas High school in Parkland, Florida.
 She is board certified as a Certified Forensic Mental Health Evaluator and a Certified Forensic Behavioral Analyst through the National Board of Forensic Evaluators (NBFE).
 Dr. Cowan is trained in testing and assessment for forensic populations with a focus on targeted violence, including the Terrorist Radicalization Assessment Protocol-18 (TRAP-18) and the Workplace Assessment of Violence Risk (WAVR-21).
 She has completed specialized training through the American Association of Suicidology in psychological autopsy, a postmortem investigative procedure to determine proximate and distal causes of an individual’s death with a focus on preventing similar incidents.
 Dr. Cowan has expertise in behavioral analysis of active shooters, targeted/intended violence, threat assessment, crisis intervention, and the psychosocial needs of survivors.
 She also currently serves on the Commission to Investigate the May 31, 2019, Virginia Beach Mass Shooting.
-She is a member of the Homicide Research Working Group, the Washington, D.C.
-Chapter of the Association of Threat Assessment Professionals (ATAP), and the Global Institute of Forensic Research.
+She is a member of the Homicide Research Working Group and the Washington, D.C.
+Chapter of the Association of Threat Assessment Professionals (ATAP).
 Dr. Cowan is available for professional consultation on matters relevant to forensic behavioral analysis and psychological autopsy.